Chapter 1 · System Design Fundamentals

 The principles underneath Slide 15

-The architectures above are just tools.
-What carries you through an interview — and through real on-call life — is the judgement about when to reach for each one:
+Everything above is just a toolbox.
+What actually gets you through an interview — and through a real night on call — is knowing when to reach for each tool:

 Active recall